fujiwara/awslim/README.md

 #### Show help

-For method-specific documentation, use the `help` argument to display the URL of the method's documentation.
-Since `awslim` is a simple wrapper for the AWS SDK Go v2 service client, its usage mirros that of the SDK.
+Use the `help` argument to display the URL of the method's documentation.
+Since `awslim` is a simple wrapper for the AWS SDK Go v2 service client, its usage is the same as the SDK.

 ```console
 $ awslim ecs DescribeClusters help